 The Thompson Writing Program offers resources for Duke Graduate Students in their work as TAs, teachers, and writers--as well as opportunities for Graduate Students to work with us as Graduate Instructors and Writing Consultants.

-Writing in the Disciplines: Pedagogy Support for Graduate Students
+Pedagogy Support for Graduate Students

-Each year we run a competitive search for a select number of Graduate Student Consultants in the Writing Studio.
-For more information, please contact Vanessa Turnier.
+Each year, we run a competitive search for a select number of Graduate Student Instructors for Writing 101 and Graduate Student Consultants for the TWP Writing Studio.
+For more information, contact Vanessa Turnier.